Dr. Andrea Birch, Dean

 3139 Campus Drive

 (770) 263-8810 (fax)

-South Atlanta: Undergraduate programs in business, education and organizational leadership.
+South Atlanta: Undergraduate programs in education.
 Graduate programs are available in business.

 314 NW Broad St.